namrahrehman/Alzheimers-Disease-Prediction/README.md

 ### 5. Feature Importance
 The importance of each feature is evaluated to understand which factors most strongly contribute to the prediction of Alzheimer's.

-## Conclusion
-This project demonstrates the application of machine learning for Alzheimer's Disease prediction.
-Statistical analysis provides insight into the significance of various features, while the performance evaluation shows how well different algorithms classify the disease.

 ## Requirements

 - R version 4.0 or later